Eclectic, Elegant and Cool: The Housing Stock of Parkdale

-Neighbourhoods – like the homes and the people that populate them – are infinitely interesting, especially when that neighbourhood is characterized by subtle changes through its history.
+Neighbourhoods – like the homes and the people that populate them – are infinitely interesting, especially when that neighbourhood is characterized by subtle changes throughout its history.

 This is most definitely the case in the neighbourhood of Parkdale – running downtown west along the arteries of King Street West and Queen Street West, just west of Dufferin – where a tapestry of housing stock has been made rich by numerous socio-economic influences over the years; these shaping influences have created the eclectically diverse range of homes that now populate the neighbourhood.
 It lends a unique visual texture to the leafy, tree-lined streetscapes of Parkdale, and is one of the cool by-products of a neighbourhood which has evolved for well over a century.